 If you suffer a dog bite or other animal bite, remember to take these steps right away:

-- Seek medical attention.
-An animal bite can be a serious injury and result in dangerous infection.
+Seek medical attention.
+An animal bite can be a serious injury and result in a dangerous infection.
 Get medical attention as soon as possible

 Dog bite cases may seem simple, but they can be very complicated.
 Contact The Wright Law Alliance, P.C. to start work on your case right away to protect your legal rights.